nogibjj/DukeIDS706_ds655_Week03/README.md

 ## 2. Requirements
   The `requirements.txt` file has a list of packages to be installed for any required project.
-Currently, my requirements file contains some basic python packages, and in addition - Pandas, Seaborn, and Matplotlib
+Currently, my requirements file contains some basic python packages, and in addition - Polars, Seaborn, and Matplotlib

 ## 3. Codes
   This folder contains all the code files used in this repository - the project for this week is _Pandas Descriptive Statistics Script_ , I will be using the Iris dataset for this analysis
   The code files in this folder are -
-   * `Pandas_Description.py` - this is a python function to share the description of a dataframe
+   * `Polars_Description.py` - this is a python function to share the description of a dataframe
-   * `Pandas_Plot.py` - this is a python function to plot a chart from the dataframe and save it as a png file
+   * `Polars_Plot.py` - this is a python function to plot a chart from the dataframe and save it as a png file
-   * `Test_Week2_Pandas.py` - this is a python code to test the functions defined - this function can also be called by the pytest module in the Makefile of the repository.
+   * `Test_Week3_Polars.py` - this is a python code to test the functions defined - this function can also be called by the pytest module in the Makefile of the repository.

      ![Make Test Output](https://github.com/nogibjj/DukeIDS706_ds655_Week02/blob/main/Resources/Week2_Successful_Test.png?raw=true)